Procrastinator's Guide to Developing Genius Ideas

 Most of the time I wrote down anything even if it had nothing to do with the topic to make my teachers happy plus a higher grade of course.

-- The truth is that these webs don't work!
+The truth is that brainstorming webs don't work!

 Drawing a huge web and plotting down points is ineffective because you'll likely never use any of those points, and the ones you use are already ideas you were going to apply anyway.